utshomax/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/organizing-your-workspace.md

 ## Customizing your team profile

-[Customize your team profile](/docs/administration/team-settings/#managing-your-team-profile) with important information about team.
+[Customize your team profile](/docs/administration/team-settings/#managing-your-team-profile) with important information about your team.
 Add information that identifies you as the real company on the Public API Network.
 By default, your profile is only visible to your Postman team.
 [Make your team profile public](/docs/administration/team-settings/#making-your-team-profile-public) to make your profile show up on Postman's [Explore](https://www.postman.com/explore) page.

 <img alt="Edit your team profile" src="https://assets.postman.com/postman-docs/v10/team-settings-edit-profile-v10.jpg" width="700px"/>